 She has also contributed a translation into Hebrew of Polygraph by the French-Canadian playwrights Robert Lepage and Marie Brassard to Canadian Plays: An Anthology (Jerusalem: Hebrew University Magnes Press, 2005).

 In commedia dell’ arte’s performative “staging” of national and political boundaries Prof. Jaffe-Berg finds a precursor to contemporary experimental performances in which theatre addresses political hotbeds such as the Middle East.
 In representations of the Middle East language is often a key device used to probe issues of territoriality, exclusion and hybridity.
 Along with a conference on the subject of “staging the Middle East in theatre and through performance” (UCR, April 2009), Prof. Jaffe-Berg has published her work on the representation of the Middle East in the journals Text & Presentation, Scripta Mediterranea, Quaderni di Studi Arabi and in the anthologies Performance, Exile and ‘America’ (Palgrave Macmillan 2009) and Aesthetics in Present Future: The Arts and the Technological Horizon (Lexington Books, 2013).

 For her work, Prof. Jaffe-Berg has been awarded a National Endowment for the Humanities grant as well as a grant from the Canadian embassy.
+She recently received a prestigious Gladys Krieble Delmas Foundation grant for research in Venice, Italy.
+This year she is joining the innovative research collective Theatre Without Borders.
 She is a member of the Son of Semele Theatre Ensemble (SOSE), an Ovation award winning, LA-based theatre company.
 She is also a member and participant in the mobile artist collective Moving Matters Traveling Workshop. (movingmattersworkshops.com).

 Return to “Faculty and Staff”